vsg-dev/vsgTutorial/1_SettingTheScene/PerformancePrinciples.md

 * From the vsg::Object base class through to scene graphs nodes are kept as small as possible.
 Data members like names, description, masks and callbacks are avoided in most commonly used classes.
 * A flexible meta data scheme is provided by a vsg::Auxiliary class that can be used on all objects when required, but in most cases will simply be the overhead of a null pointer.
 This allows developers the flexibility to add names, descriptions etc when needed, without all objects paying the memory penalty.
 * Scene graph callbacks are eliminated, with easy subclassing from scene graph nodes making this possible.
-Not having scene graph callbacks on nodes avoids the need to hold pointers to them and to check those pointers to see if custom behaivor is required.
+Not having scene graph callbacks on nodes avoids the need to hold pointers to them and to check those pointers to see if custom behaviour is required.
 * Scene graph node masks only exist on specific node types where they are most useful, again this reduces memory footprint of nodes and avoids conditional statements.
 * Dedicated nodes for scene graph culling like view frustum and LOD culling rather than having this functionality on all nodes avoids the need for a bounding volume data member on all scene graph nodes, and avoids the need for checking if a cull test is required and any branching based on a cull test.
 * Block memory allocator, vsg::Allocator, groups objects of similar type together into pre allocated blocks in memory.
 Nodes are packed together, geometry and texture data are packed together etc.